And now, it's that time, folks!

 Miku also has a Alicia Melchiott costume (from Valkyria Chronicles).

 Rather than refernce the character's name, though, the game calls the outfit 'Gallia Squad 7'.

-Beat Kouya to Mori to Mahou no Uta on Normak to get it in the shop, then buy it for 10000 DIVA Points.
+Beat Kouya to Mori to Mahou no Uta/Song of Wastelands, Forests, and Magic on Normak to get it in the shop, then buy it for 10000 DIVA Points.

 (This outfit is also in the first Project DIVA game.)

 Luka has a Sarah Bryant costume (from Virtua Fighter).

 Beat Double Lariat on Hard to get it in the shop, then buy it for 20000 DIVA Points.

 Finally, Rin has a Leanne/Reanbell costume (from Resonance of Fate/End of Eternity).